perses/helm-charts/docs/perses-resource-configmaps.md

 # Managing Perses Resources with ConfigMaps

 > [!NOTE]
-> This approach is only applicable when Perses is configured to use file system storage (`database.file`).
+> This approach is only applicable when Perses is configured to use file system storage (`config.database.file`).

-By default, a sidecar container is deployed in the Perses pod when enabled.
+A sidecar container is deployed in the Perses pod when enabled.
 This container uses [kiwigrid/k8s-sidecar](https://github.com/kiwigrid/k8s-sidecar) to watch all ConfigMaps in the cluster and filters out the ones with a configurable label (default: `perses.dev/resource: "true"`).

 The files defined in those ConfigMaps are written by the sidecar to a shared volume that is also mounted by the main Perses container at the [provisioning path](https://perses.dev/perses/docs/configuration/provisioning).
-Changes to the ConfigMaps are continuously monitored by the sidecar and reflected in Perses based on the **provisioning configuration interval** (by default 1 hour).
+Changes to the ConfigMaps are continuously monitored by the sidecar and reflected in Perses based on the **provisioning configuration interval** (by default 10 minutes).

 All Perses manifests such as Dashboards, Projects, Datasources, etc. can be managed as ConfigMaps using this approach.